All About Time-in-Range

 Today’s CGM technology can also offer more in-depth detail (graphs, charts, etc.) about your blood sugar levels with software like:

-Measuring TIR is made possible with a CGM because this technology takes new readings of your glucose levels every 5 minutes.
-While a person could gather this amount of data with a traditional glucose meter and finger sticks, it isn’t feasible or realistic for most people.
+Measuring TIR is made possible with a CGM because this technology takes new readings of your blood glucose levels every five minutes.
+While a person could gather this amount of data with a traditional blood glucose meter and finger sticks, it isn’t feasible or realistic for most people.
 (Not to mention, it would be quite a painful day for your fingertips!)

 TIR vs. A1c: What’s the difference?

 “I place immense value on time in-range because it relates directly to a person’s quality of life,” says Gary Scheiner, CDCES, MS, author of Think Like a Pancreas, and founder of Integrated Diabetes Services.